 Websites allowing users to post their experience about your brand are among the few platforms you should keep an eagle’s eye on!
 Did the customer be in favor of your offering?

-Will he suggest others to use it?
+Will he suggest others use it?
 Negative reviews on these websites can pose a significant impact on your business’ sales, where just monitoring the negative posts on these platforms might not be sufficient.

 - Hate Websites:

 Some individuals go further from just posting negative reviews.

 They develop specialized online platforms to post negative information, few unlawful holding content.